 The Bedford Local Plan 2030 remains in force and continues to provide the statutory framework for development.
 Planning applications will continue to be assessed against its policies, alongside national planning policy.

-As of January 2025, Bedford Borough Council can only demonstrate a 3.46-year housing land supply, which is below the required five years..
+The Councils latest Five year supply of deliverable housing sites report advises that Bedford Borough Council can only demonstrate a 3.35-year housing land supply, which is below the required five years..
 This shortfall means that the Council is currently vulnerable to speculative development proposals, particularly where they can demonstrate sustainability and compliance with national policy.

 Opportunities which currently exist for Developers and Landowners are: